PranavAngrish/OGC-MCP-Service/standardized_server/docs/CONFORMANCE.md

 ## OGC API - Processes

 - [ ] Process listing is supported.
-- [ ] Process description retrieval is supported.
+- [ ] Process descriptions are supported.
-- [ ] Execute requests preserve advertised input/output names.
+- [ ] Execute requests preserve advertised input and output names.
 - [ ] Inline and referenced process inputs are supported.
 - [ ] `Prefer: respond-async` can be requested.
 - [ ] Job listing, status, results, and dismissal are supported.

+## Documentation

+- [ ] The implementation documents configuration.
+- [ ] The implementation documents security boundaries.
+- [ ] The implementation documents the plan lifecycle.
+- [ ] The implementation documents development and testing workflows.